 Key Industrial Gas Market Players:

-The global industrial gas market has a presence of companies such as Linde plc, Air Liquide, and Air Products, among several others.
+The industrial gas market has a presence of companies such as Linde plc, Air Liquide, and Air Products, among several others.
 These leaders are leveraging decarbonization technologies, green hydrogen, and strategic mergers & acquisitions to expand their footprints.
 Innovation in cryogenics, carbon capture, and digital gas monitoring has led to the emergence of a competitive landscape.
+Some of the key companies operating in the market and their respective shares are mentioned below:

 Company Name